pointOfive/Home/Analysis/README.md

 they are not interpretable the way a `Linear Model` frameworks is.
 This is patently incorrect for the following two reasons:

-- the venerable *"hold all but one feature constant"* standard `Linear Model` interpretaion is available in all contexts as a so-called *Partial Dependency Plot*
+- the venerable *"hold all but one feature constant"* standard `Linear Model` interpretation is available in all contexts as a so-called *Partial Dependency Plot*
 - examinations of the presence of specific interactions requires their explicit construction, and can be carried out on the basis of *Feature Importance Diagnostics* -- not only via hypothesis testing